 The other thing that is kind of good about only having a few lifts is that there are only a few places you can possibly end up, and it’s hard to end up somewhere that you don’t intend to.
 I found myself checking the trail map- a lot.
 But really most of the trails were going to lead me to the day lodge.
 You couldn’t accidentally go to the bottom (you have to pass under a bridge).
 You can’t accidentally end up at the Ripper Chair, the traverse is unmistakable and there are plenty of places you can turn off before you are completely committed.
 And it’s kind of tough to miss the Stoke Chair if that’s what you’re looking and you are paying attention to the signs.

-Overall Revelstoke is a whole package unless you are really jazzed on resort amenities.
+Overall Revelstoke is a whole package unless you are really jazzed about resort amenities.
 The town is an ideal ski town for us, and the mountain is all that and a bag of chips.
-If you are considering a trip to interior Canada, to the Powder Highway, or if you just don’t know where you want to go, Revelstoke should probably be on the short list.
+If you are considering a trip to interior Canada, to the Powder Highway, or if you just don’t know where you want to go, Revelstoke should probably be on the shortlist.
 It’s not the easiest place in the world to get to, but that’s part of what is keeping it so awesome.